FluxOps

 The Behavioral Ops Intelligence

-Emergency Control enables immediate operational decisions when supervisory approval is unavailable, ensuring response speed without blocking on hierarchy.
+Emergency Control enables Immediate Operational Decisions when supervisory approval is unavailable, ensuring response speed without blocking on hierarchy.

 Emergency Control shifts the entire airport into predefined operational states, aligning passenger routing, crew response, and infrastructure behavior.

-The system avoids rigid role lockouts during emergencies, prioritizing operational continuity over procedural friction.
+The system avoids rigid role lockouts during emergencies, prioritizing Operational Continuity over procedural friction.

 Authority Transfer under Chaos